Sirishakrishna/Python-Basic-Codes/README.md

 # Description

-Concept of Each Program along with Program Name can be found at:
+Concept of Each Program along with Program Name can be found @:
 ---
 https://docs.google.com/document/d/1JvMdzQIpyTpV5S5GtJdbCw4p-zSdsUgg3XgpwfxlrQU/edit
 ---